 Sustainability and Minimising our Environmental Impact

-- We are gradually bringing our soils "back to life" with inter-planting of grass (and green composts from this autumn), as well as adding compost from council collected green wastes.
+- We have brought our soils "back to life" with inter-planting of grass and using green composts.

 - We use native Sweet Chestnut posts for the trellis which have a very low (or possibly negative) carbon footprint and provide over-wintering homes for many of the beneficial insects which live in the vineyard.